-This error is usually received when the client booting up via PXE is having difficulty communicating with the DHCP/PXE server.
+This error is usually received when the client booting up by PXE is having difficulty communicating with the DHCP/PXE server.
 The common troubleshooting steps and/or causes of this problem are as follows:

-3- Check the DHCP server and verify that the DHCP scope has free IP addresses to lease out (make sure they are not all used up).
+- Check the DHCP server and verify that the DHCP scope has free IP addresses to lease out (make sure that they are not all used up).

-4- If the above steps do not correct the issue, place the DHCP Server, PXE server and a client computer on a hub.
+- If the above steps do not correct the issue, place the DHCP server, PXE server, and a client computer on a hub.
 Test PXE to see if the same message is received.
 If the same error message is not received, this is a good indication that there is some factor on the network not permitting the DHCP/PXE protocols to be passed down to the client computer.

-Place a hub between the PXE client and the switch the client is connecting to.
-If at this point the PXE client works successfully, please review step 1 of this article.
+- Place a hub between the PXE client and the switch the client is connecting to.
+If the PXE client works successfully, please review step 1 of this article.

-- If this problem is still occurring after testing out the above, collect sniffer traces from the DHCP/PXE server(s) and contact Altiris Support Services.
+- If this problem is still occurring after testing out the above, collect sniffer traces from the DHCP/PXE server(s) and contact Symantec Support Services.

-7- If DHCP server is on the same box as PXE server follow the option to enable 060 scope option.
-Article ID: 17347 Creating and setting option 060 on a DHCP server
+- If DHCP server is on the same computer as PXE server follow the option to enable 060 scope option.
+For more information see Creating and setting option 060 on a DHCP server.

-8- The NIC could be disabled on the Client machine.
+- The NIC could be disabled on the Client computer.